remarcmij/promise-demo/README.md

 Discussion:

-This is similar to the previous example, but now `promise#1` begins as pending promise.
+This is similar to the previous example, but now `promise#1` begins as a pending promise.

 #### `node 2-async-chain 3`